ARipeAppleByYoursTruly/css-via-regexed-classes/README.md

 Imagine you have a button with the classes `:hover?color:red` and `:active?color:green` (I believe it's obvious what styles they apply).
 Logically, `:hover?color:red` should be placed before `:active?color:green` in the CSS file, but `a` comes before `h`, so UnoCSS places `:active?color:green` before `:hover?color:red`, and now you got a visual bug of the button having no onClicked state even though it functions correctly.

+>   Note: I've only realized after writing that `:hover` itself is problematic on touchscreen devices

 ## How to use this?